 CRMs like HubSpot give you the ability to communicate effectively with your salespeople.
 Lack of communication leads to a lack of consistency, but if your salespeople are always at arms reach, there won’t be any miscommunication.
 Everything will become more relaxed.
 Your phone calls, email, website, social media, and everything else you track will all be in one place on your customized hub.

-The ability for HubSpot CRM to support complex workflows, team tasks, effective use of time, and easier and faster communication makes a CRM practically essential at this point.
+The ability for HubSpot CRM tool to support complex workflows, team tasks, effective use of time, and easier and faster communication makes a CRM practically essential at this point.

 What do the Customers and Experts think of HubSpot CRM?

-It has already been mentioned that HubSpot CRM receives high praise from all of its critics and customers.
+It has already been mentioned that HubSpot CRM platform receives high praise from all of its critics and customers.
 FinancesOnline gave it a score of 9.8 out of 10, with the user satisfaction being a top 99% score.
-This earned HubSpot CRM their “Best CRM Software” award in 2018.
+This earned HubSpot CRM its “Best CRM Software” award in 2018.
 PCMag gave it a 4 out of 5 stars, while Software Advice gave it a 4.5 out of 5 stars.

 “If you’re new to CRM and already use HubSpot’s marketing or sales software, then HubSpot CRM is a fine choice.
 It’s straightforward to set up and use, with plans to fit every budget.
-Its email and calendar integration is top-notch and removes a lot of the tedious data entry and management that some CRMs require.”
+Its email and calendar integration is top-notch and removes a lot of the tedious data entry and project management that some CRMs require.”
 Review by Molly K. McLaughlin on PCMag.

 Taking a look at the HubSpot website for customer reviews, you can see all 5 stars across the board.
-Customers talk about the ease of use of the app, how user-friendly it is, and how great it is that there are so many integration options.
-Customers are confident with using the program, and they feel that navigating the platform is enjoyable.
+Customers talk about the ease of use of the app, how user-friendly it is, and how great it is that there are so many HubSpot integration options.
+Customers are confident with using the program, and they feel that navigating the marketing platform is enjoyable.

 “Hubspot is user-friendly, attractive, and useful for different levels of expertise.
 We use it for the website, blog, social media, email, and CRM.
-The content around the software is fantastic, with active blogs for different user groups, detailed guidance for how to use functionalities and what you could use them for, and templates to help you tackle projects.” – Review By Rhianna from IFIS Publishing on Software Advice.
+The content around the software is fantastic, with active blogs for different user groups, detailed guidance for how to use functionalities and what you could use them for, and email template options to help you tackle projects.” – Review By Rhianna from IFIS Publishing on Software Advice.

 Overall, critics and customers are happy with the service and would recommend the software to their friends and family.